As a review platform featuring thousands of companies, we often see messages like these:

 For example, incentivization, review-gating, and paying for reviews are all review gathering methods that can land you in serious trouble.

 Have you ever been told to offer a coupon code in exchange for an honest review?
 Popular review sites like Google and Yelp don’t allow this — and some companies have been de-listed for ignoring this policy.

-You’ve likely seen companies guilty of this tactic.
+You’ve likely seen companies guilty of review-gating.
 A pop-up may appear on their site asking you about your experience.
 Click a thumbs up, and the pop-up offers a review link.
 Click a thumbs down, and you’re directed to a private feedback form that is delivered to customer support.